andrewlott99/Kinnaird22/README.md

-# Kinnaird2022, summer research program at Millsaps College, Jackson MS
+# Kinnaird2022, Jackson MS

-This program was used to classify all distinct minimal covering systems with at most 10 moduli
+This program was used to classify all distinct minimal covering systems with at most 10 moduli/.

+Contributors: Alex Rice, Powers Lamb, Raj Agrawal, Kratik Gupta, Prarthana Bhatia, Rose Ward